xiix0/scam/README.md

-You possess a mind not merely twisted, but actually sprained.
+You will be aided greatly by a person whom you thought to be unimportant.